WalletConnect/walletconnect-docs/docs/javascript/web3wallet/wallet-usage.md

 ## Emit Session Events

 To emit session events, call the `emitSessionEvent` and pass in the params.
 If you wish to switch to chain/account that is not approved (missing from `session.namespaces`) you will have to update the session first.
-In the following example, the wallet will emit `session_event` when the wallet switches accounts.
+In the following example, the wallet will emit `session_event` that will instruct the dapp to switch the active accounts.

 ```javascript
 await web3wallet.emitSessionEvent({